 Rocks around the Clock Utrecht

-A city walk through 2,000 years of Utrecht’s history and hundreds of millions of years of natural history.
+A city walk through 2,000 years of Utrecht’s history building with natural stone.